My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Australian gannets, Muriwai Beach, New Zealand.
 The upper picture shows a courting pair.
 (Photos copyright © by Kaj Halberg)

-The Shona are a Bantu people, mainly living in Zimbabwe, where they form a vast majority, counting at least 11 million.
+The Shona are a Bantu people, living mainly in Zimbabwe, where they form the vast majority of the population, counting at least 11 million.

 Shona police officer, Harare, Zimbabwe.
 (Photo copyright © by Kaj Halberg)